March Madness Prediction

 Random Forest 0.4146 0.4390

-(Weighted macro‑average across accuracy, precision, recall, F1)
+Weighted macro-average across accuracy, precision, recall, and F1-score

-⚖️ Predicted vs. Actual Purdue Performance
+⚖️ Business Objective: Purdue Performance Prediction

 Model Predicted Round Implied # Wins Actual Round Actual # Wins